Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 close the navigation, and I would questions how user-friendly this is.
 In addition, the Bootstrap default behaviour is that even when a user clicks on a navigation link, the navigation stays open and they have to click the icon to close it.
 I think this code improves upon the default behaviour.

+## Deployment

+This site is currently hosted on GitHub pages.

+### 1. To view the live site: [Follow this link](https://kairosity.github.io/milestone-project-1-cv-website)

+### 2. To open this project locally:

+### 3. To clone this project:

 ## Acknowledgements

+Thank you to my friends and family for doing usability testing for me on various devices, and for giving me feedback. <br>
-Thanks to the Code Institute Slack Community for their resources and information.
+Thanks to the Code Institute Slack Community for their resources and information. <br>
 Thank you to my Code Institute mentor Oluwafemi Medale for his invaluable insight and instruction.